 Lucy Sharp – Director of the Department of Curriculum & Quality Enhancement (DCQE)

-Lucy leads DCQE, which underpins the strategic aims of the University by providing academic and psychological support and mentorship to students; innovative pedagogy and academic development for staff; digital capabilities and technology enhanced learning; and data analytics through internal and external surveys.
+Lucy leads DCQE, which underpins the strategic aims of the University through the provision of psychological support and academic mentorship to students, strengthening academic skills, innovative pedagogy and the enhancement of learning and teaching, improving digital capabilities and expanding technology enhanced learning, and increasing data analytics through the student voice with internal and external surveys.

-Before joining the University in 2014, Lucy held senior leadership roles in Local Authorities and NHS Trusts where she lead and transformed Integrated Community Mental Health Services.
+Before joining the University in 2014, Lucy held senior leadership roles in Third Sector Organisations, Local Authorities and NHS Trusts where she led and transformed Integrated Community Mental Health Services.
 Lucy has also worked as an Approved Mental Health Professional, with interests in Forensic Mental Health and Veteran’s Mental Health.

 Dr Darrell Sturley – Interim Director of Information Services